denevell/Natch-Android/README.md

 ### Add threads

-* I should see loading after the thread add
+* I should see add thread loading screen after the thread add
 * I should see an error if add failed

 ### List threads